 Cake Flour Substitute

-All you’ll need to do is to remove two tablespoons from one level cup of all-purpose flour, replace that with two tablespoons of cornflour added back in.
-By removing some of the flour and adding in cornflour, you’re essentially lowering the protein content of the flour so it matches that of cake flour!
+All you’ll need to do is to remove two tablespoons from one level cup of all-purpose flour and replace that with two tablespoons of cornflour added back in.
+By removing some of the flour and adding in corn flour, you’re essentially lowering the protein content of the flour so it matches that of cake flour!

 Here are some commonly asked questions regarding self-rising flour and cake flour that you might still have.
 I’ve answered them below.